 Unfortunately, my opponent was so determined to prove me wrong that she couldn’t accept that we were actually on the same page.

-So, today, I would like to explain what keywords are, how we use them and why they still matter to today’s marketers.
+So, today, I would like to explain what keywords are, how we use them and why keywords are still important to today’s marketers.

 What Are Keywords and How Are They Used?